JetBrains/kotlin-web-site/docs/topics/exceptions.md

 The _stack trace_ is a report generated by the runtime environment, used for debugging.
 It shows the sequence of function calls leading to a specific point in the program, especially where an error or exception occurred.
-The stack trace is a report generated by the runtime environment used for debugging that shows a sequence of function calls that have led to a point in the program, particularly to a point where an error or an exception occurred.

 Let's see an example where the stack trace is automatically printed because of an exception in a JVM environment: